Halloween Haunted Attraction in 185 Year Old Prison

 Just when visitors think they have found freedom, they find themselves in the middle of a prison break!
 Inmates surround them using every way imaginable to escape, including barrels, ropes, tunnels, ladders and crates.
 Visitors must keep an eye out at every corner as an inmate may even be using them to aid in their attempt to gain freedom.

-In 2011, Terror Behind the Walls runs as a Halloween attraction on select evenings from September 23 through November 12.
 For more information, the public can visit the penitentiary’s website at www.TerrorBehindtheWalls.com